FlorianM-C22/holbertonschool-AirBnB_clone/README.md

 $
 ```

-Alternatively, to use the HolbertonBnB console in interactive mode, run the
-file `console.py` by itself:
+Alternatively, run `console.py` by itself for interactive mode:

 ```
 $ ./console.py
 ```

-While running in interactive mode, the console displays a prompt for input:
+In interactive mode, a prompt (hbnb) awaits input:

 ```
 $ ./console.py
 (hbnb)
 ```

-To quit the console, enter the command `quit`, or input an EOF signal
+To exit, use the `quit` command or enter an EOF signal (Ctrl+D):
-(`ctrl-D`).

 ```
 $ ./console.py